-610 Payroll Deductions and Taxes Payable
+610\ Payroll Deductions and Taxes Payable

 This account is used to record payroll deductions and the employer's share of payroll taxes and health insurance.
-Subsidiary accounts will be needed for Old Age and Survivors Insurance (Social Security), state employees' retirement, federal income tax withheld, industrial insurance and medical aid, health and medical insurance premiums and annuities.
+Subsidiary accounts will be needed for Old Age and Survivors Insurance (Social Security), state employees' retirement, federal income tax withheld, industrial insurance and medical aid, health and medical insurance and medical aid, health and medical insurance medical aid, health and medical insurance premiums and annuities.